• Sundial, photocredit A Chang

 Visitor Information

-Martineau Gardens is a beautiful community garden and a charity, located two miles from Birmingham City Centre.
-An oasis for wildlife, a haven of tranquillity or simply a great destination for an outdoor adventure, there are two and a half acres of organically managed landscape for you to explore.
+Martineau Gardens is a beautiful therapeutic community garden and a charity, located two miles from Birmingham City Centre.
+An oasis for wildlife, a haven of tranquillity, a destination for an outdoor escape, there are two and a half acres of organically managed landscape for you to explore.

 Garden Highlights